KhronosGroup/glTF/specification/2.0/README.md

 > **Implementation note:** Each primitive corresponds to one WebGL draw call (engines are, of course, free to batch draw calls).
 When a primitive's `indices` property is defined, it references the accessor to use for index data, and GL's `drawElements` function should be used.
 When the `indices` property is not defined, GL's `drawArrays` function should be used with a count equal to the count property of any of the accessors referenced by the `attributes` property (they are all equal for a given primitive).

+> **Implementation note:** When positions are not specified, client implementations should skip primitive's rendering unless its positions are provided by other means (e.g., by extension).
+This applies to both indexed and non-indexed geometry.

 > **Implementation note:** When normals are not specified, client implementations should calculate flat normals.

 > **Implementation note:** When tangents are not specified, client implementations should calculate tangents using default MikkTSpace algorithms.
 For best results, the mesh triangles should also be processed using default MikkTSpace algorithms.